-The undersigned bidder/offeror has satisfied the specification in the following manner (please che

-The bidder/offeror is committed to utilization on this contract. a minimum of % DBE

-The bidder/offeror (if unable to meet is committed to a minimum of% DBE and should submit documentation demonst utilization on this contract

-Name of bidder/offeror's firm:

-State Registration No
+The undersigned bidder/offeror has satisfied the following manner (please check the appropriate • cification in the The bidder/offeror is committed to contract. a minimum of % DBE utilization on this The bidder/offeror (if unable to me minimum of% DBE utilization on thi demonstrating good faith efforts.
+Name of bidder/offeror's firm: State Registration No By(Signature) Title

-Ву 160

-(Signature) Title